dilangaem/SemiconAI/DATA/README.md

+## Files Information

-This folder has the atomic data, the training data and a sample file to show how to create a data file for predicting new the metals and non-metals.
+This folder has following files
+- the atomic data,
+- the training data
+- a sample file to show how to create a data file for predicting new the metals and non-metals.